sy2002/MiSTer2MEGA65/README.md

 as well the MiSTer2MEGA65 framework and QNICE.

-The reason for that is simple: You want to easily be able to update to newer versions of the MiSTEr core, the MiSTer2MEGA65 framework and QNICE easily.
+The reason for that is simple: You want to easily be able to update to newer versions of the MiSTEr core, the MiSTer2MEGA65 framework and QNICE.
 Always document each and everything (even the smallest changes) that you are applying in one of these three modules in `doc/m2m/exceptions.md`.